promotedai/promoted-python-delivery-client/README.md

 ## Dependencies

 - [dataclasses-json](https://github.com/lidatong/dataclasses-json) -- flexible JSON serialization and deserialization of Python dataclasses.
 One key feature we use is the ability to omit None's (nulls) from request JSON to decrease payload size.
+- requests -- defacto standard HTTP library used to call Promoted APIs.